Nanored4498/DreyFVS/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6638217.svg)](https://doi.org/10.5281/zenodo.6638217)

-This is a submission for the Heuristic Track of PACE 2022.
-This is an iterative solver applying two alogithms to improve a solution generating with a Sinkhorn algorithm.
+DreyFVS is a solver for the Directed Feedback Vertex Set problem.
+It was submitted to the Heuristic Track of PACE Challenge 2022.
+This is an iterative solver applying two local search algorithms to improve a solution generated with a Sinkhorn-Knopp algorithm.

 ## Requirements